torchpipe/torchpipe/examples/vila/readme.md

 In this example, we serve VILA1.5-3B(fp16) with torchpipe, with no dependency on TensorRT-LLM or Triton server.
 We segment layers based on whether they can be batched with respect to the sequence length's dimension.
 The model is divided into two parts: batchful and batchless.
 Model parameters are (mainly) located in the batchful part, whereas the batchless part consists of positional encoding and parameter-free self-attention.
 After masking the batchless part, we perform a complete trace.

 Traditional dynamic batching can be applied the batchful part.
 We isolate the batchless part as a separate custom sub-graph/([function](https://github.com/gramalingam/onnx/blob/main/docs/IR.md#functions) in future) and implement it using a TensorRT plugin.
 This plugin does nothing but  direct the batchless part to a dedicated TorchPipe server.
 The management and resource(e.g. kvcache) control operate entirely independently of TensorRT.

-The computing for batchless part can be implemented as an independent cuda kernel, but for simplicity, it is traced and  implemented with TensorRT here, as TensorRT possibly internally [match flash attention patterns](https://github.com/NVIDIA/TensorRT/issues/3647#issuecomment-2054441577). (to be checked)
+The computation for the batchless part could be implemented as a standalone CUDA kernel.
+However, for simplicity, we have chosen to trace and implement it using TensorRT.
+TensorRT may internally optimize computations by matching [flash attention patterns](https://github.com/NVIDIA/TensorRT/issues/3647#issuecomment-2054441577).
+The verbose information from TensorRT indicates that it has identified and reassigned Myelin backends for Self-Attention nodes (i.e., /MatMul_1, /Softmax, /MatMul).

 ### Features:
 - [x] A TensorRT and trace based solution with no need for `TensorRT-LLM` and `Triton inference server`.